-General Information: Although polyvinyl chloride (PVC) is the dominant member, the family of vinyls comprises a number of resins based on the vinyl radical, (CH2=CH-), or vinylidene radical, (CH2=C>).
+General Information: Although polyvinyl chloride (PVC) is the dominant member, the family of vinyl comprises a number of resins based on the vinyl radical, (CH2=CH-), or vinylidene radical, (CH2=C>).

 Such polymers and their principal uses are:

-- Polyvinyl acetate (PVAC) resin used in latex paints, adhesives, surface coatings and textile finishings.
-It is also used as an intermediate in the manufacture of other polyvinyls.
+- Polyvinyl acetate (PVAC) resin that is commonly used in latex paints, adhesives, surface coatings and textile finishings.
+It is also used as an intermediate in the manufacturing of other polyvinyls.

 - Polyvinyl alcohol (PVAL) resin used in paper coatings, sizes, adhesives and textile finishings.

 - Polyvinyl formal resin used in enamels for heat-resistant wire insulation.